Our links with Leonard Stanley & the Wider Community

 As an active School Community we regularly support local and national charities and causes.
 This is done through various fundraising activities and supporting initiatives, which you can view on our Community Activities page on our website and on our blog.

 We have a Local Buying Policy in our school kitchen which requires and encourages us to support local producers where practical.

 We are members of the Stroud Association of Schools and are continuing to develop successful links with local industries, cluster schools and business.
 Working with businesses has enriched the curriculum and we, in turn, have been able to inform and advise industry about education.

 School Facility Hire/Use

 We welcome local community groups use of our school facilities.
-For example the local Brownie and Rainbow Packs who used the school playing fields for their ‘Race for Life’ during the summer of 2016, a local Judo Club who use the school hall on a Friday morning and a yoga group who hold classes on a Wednesday evening.
+For example the local Brownie and Rainbow Packs who used the school playing fields for their ‘Race for Life’ during the summer of 2016, a local Judo Club who use the school hall on a Friday morning (currently not available) and a yoga group who hold classes on a Wednesday evening.

 We publish a weekly Newsletter aimed at keeping you informed of our activities and inviting participation.
 You can sign up to our newsletter at the bottom of the page.

 School Swimming Pool